October 6, 2017

 But we are taking the gift for granted; we are forsaking the gift and we are doing so because we don’t recognize the package the gift is wrapped in.

-Truth is, Mr. Trump’s attempts to frighten and divide us are offering us the opportunity to remember how kind, loving and compassionate we really are.
+Truth is, anyone’s attempt to frighten and divide us is really just an invitation for each of us to show up stronger as the kind, loving and compassionate people we really are.

-Just like national tragedies bring out the best in humanity, so too can the divisive actions of Mr. Trump.
+Just like national tragedies bring out the best in humanity, so too can the divisive actions of others.

-But, we are spending more time blaming him for the pain and discomfort we think he makes us feel and thus we are allowing his attempts to divide us to succeed.
+But, we tend to spend more time blaming people for the pain and discomfort we think they makes us feel and thus we allow their attempts to divide us to succeed.

 So what’s the alternative?
-How do we recognize and not forsake the gift he’s giving us?
+How do we recognize and not forsake the gift Mr. Trump is giving us?

 We offer Mr. Trump gratitude instead of hatred, anger, or fear.
 We offer Mr. Trump gratitude because, dammit, we’re sick of getting triggered and feeling angry or afraid after every attempt he makes to frighten and divide us.
 We offer gratitude because we deserve to stop giving away the power of our love, our happiness, our compassion and our peace.